build-on-aws/content/AUTHOR_QUICK_START.md

 ## Writing style

 Content on BuildOn.AWS is original content and has a friendly style.
 Our content reviewers will help you make sure your content is in this style so you can build trust and rapport with the technical community.
+We are accepting limited republishing requests for content from other platforms at this time, please submit [a request](LINK TBD) to republish.

 ### Be You